 Use your controller to pick the Options menu, which allows you to see the band your console uses.
 Simply switch from one band to the other.
 If you use a 2.4 GHz band, change to the 5 GHz band and vice versa.
 This might fix your problem.

-Does your PS5 lose its connection on a regular basis?
+Does your PS5 lose its connection regularly?
 Some gamers felt frustrated because they tried to play and lost their connection once every few hours or even once an hour.
 This might let you know that you need a new router.

 As much as you love wireless gaming, you may find that your home just isn’t compatible with using your PS5 on a wireless network.
 If all else fails, use an ethernet cable.
 You plug one end into your console and the other into your router.